The Cranberries: 1989–1991: Formation and early years

+1992–1995: Everybody Else Is Doing It, So Why Can't We? and No Need to Argue

 After a difficult recording session, intended for their first album on Island Records in January 1992, the band scrapped their work and fired Gilmore.
 Noel Hogan stated "we didn't have a problem with each other, we had a problem with this guy".
 During that period the Cranberries toured Ireland and the UK as the opening act for TOP, gaining more attention from the British press.
 Subsequently, they hired Geoff Travis as their new manager.
 The Cranberries headed back into the studio in Dublin in March 1992 to restart working on their first LP with Stephen Street, who had previously worked with the Smiths.
 The Cranberries began a UK and Ireland headlining tour during the last four months of 1992 to promote the subsequent release of Everybody Else Is Doing It, So Why Can't We?.
 In October 1992, "Dreams" was released in the UK, becoming Melody Maker's single of the week.
 In November 1992, they performed at the emblematic Royal Albert Hall supporting Mercury Rev and the House of Love.
 Between 1991 and 1993, the band also recorded several studio and live sessions intended for Irish and British radio and television shows, including 2fm's The Dave Fanning Show in Dublin and BBC Radio 1's John Peel Show.

-Breakthrough and mainstream success (1993–1995)

 The band released "Dreams" as a single in September 1992, and followed this up with "Linger", released in the UK in February 1993.

 Their first full-length album Everybody Else Is Doing It, So Why Can't We? was released 1 March 1993.
 Neither the album nor the singles gained much attention.
+Nevertheless on the 3rd of May 1993 the band came to Paris (their first trip to France) to record a Live radio programme, Black Session (France Inter).
+On that occasion they sang 12 songs.
 When the band embarked on a tour supporting Suede, they caught the attention of MTV, which put their videos into heavy rotation.
 The defining moment occurred when mid-way through the tour running order was reversed and the Cranberries replaced Suede as the tour headliner.
 In late 1993, the band toured extensively throughout the US and "Linger" received heavy rotation on college radio stations across the country.
 The band's first big hit, "Linger" peaked at No. 3 in Ireland.
 It reached No. 8 on the Billboard Hot 100 and stayed on the charts for 24 weeks.
 "Linger" was later re-issued in February 1994 peaking at No. 14.
 "Linger" was followed by "Dreams", released again in May 1994; the single peaked at No. 27 on the UK charts and reached the Top 15 on the US Alternative Airplay list, helping the band's debut album to top both the UK Albums Chart and Irish Albums Chart in June.
 By mid-1994, the Cranberries' North America tour drew an attendance of 10,000 to 13,500 per show.